Latest Posts

 This is an easy-intermediate pattern.
 Prior historical sewing experience is not required, but testers should be comfortable with both machine and hand sewing.

 The pattern features historically accurate construction details.
-It’s been designed as a historical pattern, but could also work for historybounding.
+It’s been designed as a historical petticoat pattern, but can also be worn as a modern skirt.

-I’m primarily looking for testers who want to wear this as a historical garment, and have the correct undergarments to wear it with.
-As part of the application you’ll need to indicate if you plan to test this as a historical garment, or for historybounding.
-If it’s the first you’ll need have a photo of yourself in a 1915-18 suitable corset (such as the Rilla Corset) that you can send a link for.
+As part of the application you’ll need to indicate if you plan to test this as a historical garment or as a modern skirt.
+If it’s the first you’ll need have a photo of yourself in a corset that matches the era of the view you plan to make (i.e. if you want to make View B, C or D you’ll need a 1910s corset like the Rilla Corset) that you can send a link for.

 To be a tester you will need to: